MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/usb-bulk-and-interrupt-transfer.md

 ---
-Description: This topic provides a brief overview about USB bulk transfers.
+description: This topic provides a brief overview about USB bulk transfers.
 title: How to send USB bulk transfer requests ms.date: 04/20/2017 ms.localizationpriority: medium